Accelerated pharma manufacturing

 - Smooth flow of orders through the production process.
 For example, now the routes will not get choked with orders waiting for packaging material

-- Overloaded routes will experience improved flow and synchronization of orders
+- Improved flow and synchronization of orders for overloaded routes

-- No wastage of capacity due to unplanned changeovers and other unplanned documentations.
-Increases output.
+- Increased output owing to reduction or removal of capacity wastage due to unplanned changeovers and other unplanned documentations

 Capacity improvement initiatives